nonoo/dmrshark/README.md

 The first word of the message sent to dmrshark's DMR ID (7777) is a command.
 Currently these are supported:

+- If the first word of the message is an email address, the message will be put into the MySQL database from where it can be sent as an email.
 - **help**: Sends back the list of available commands.
 - **info**: Send the DMR ID or the callsign of the user as the 2nd word, dmrshark will send you info about the callsign.
 - **ping**: Sends back the text "pong".
-- If the first word of the message is an email address, the message will be put into the MySQL database from where it can be sent as an email.
+- If the first word of the message is none of the others, then it is interpreted as a destination callsign for an APRS message.
+The other words are the message to send.

 ## Echo service